Bundesliga: Priceless Haaland leads Dortmund’s demolition derby of Schalke | DW | 20.02.2021

 And in Haaland’s case, his red-hot form will surely convince one of Europe’s big guns to unlock his buyout clause, which kicks in this summer and, at €75 million, is around half his value in the current market.

-This derby win will feel for Dortmund, who will always relish a big win in their neighbor’s back yard—not least one that pushes them closer to relegation.
-But with at least one of their stars all but certain to leave, the Black and Yellows have problems even closer to home.
+This derby win will feel good for Dortmund, who will always relish a big win in their neighbor’s back yard—not least one that pushes them closer to relegation.
+But with at least one of their stars all but certain to leave, there are still dark clouds over both sides of the Ruhr Valley.

 -